-5.4.4 Resident Applications
+5.4.5 Add System Applications

-A MicroEJ Sandboxed Application can be dynamically installed from a MicroEJ Forge instance or can be directly linked into the Firmware binary at built-time.
-In this case, it is called a Resident Application.
+A MicroEJ Sandboxed Application can be dynamically installed using Kernel.install() or can be directly linked into the Firmware binary at built-time.
+In this case, it is called a System Application.

-The user can specify the Resident Applications in two different ways:
+The user can specify the System Applications in two different ways:

-- Set the property build-systemapps.dropins.dir to a folder with contains all the resident applications. - Add ivy dependencyy on each resident application:
+• Set the property build-systemapps.dropins.dir to a folder which contains System Applications (.wpk files).